Antony-Reyes/INF654-Project/README.md

 synced - To identify unsynced reminders (critical for synchronization) enabled - To quickly find active reminders

-3. Synchronization Manager (js/sync.js)
-This is the most critical component.
-I built two managers:
-SyncManager - Handles automatic synchronization:

-Listens for online/offline events using navigator.onLine
-Triggers immediate sync when connection is restored Runs periodic auto-sync every 15 seconds when online Implements retry logic with exponential backoff (3 attempts) Monitors tab visibility changes to sync when user returns to app

 StorageManager - Provides a unified storage interface:

 Automatically chooses between Firebase and IndexedDB based on connection status